 - Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management, year end journals supporting BUPAS balances, unusual combinations between revenue and balance sheet codes and tuition fee journals posted to unusual accounts. - We sample tested cash income for courses that spanned the year end of 31 July 2021 to supporting documentation to test that revenue had been recorded in the correct period.
+These included those posted by senior finance management, year end journals supporting BUPAS balances, unusual combinations between revenue and balance sheet codes and tuition fee journals posted to unusual accounts. - Sample testing income for courses that spanned the year end of 31 July 2021 to supporting documentation to test that revenue had been recorded in the correct period; and - · Assessing significant accounting estimates for bias